-The navigation lights supplied with Bass Trophy and Fish-N-Ski models are on posts which may be detached when the lights are not in use.
+The navigation lights supplied with most Cobra boats are on posts which may be detached when the lights are not in use.
 When the lightposts are removed and stored (in a safe place), make sure the receptacle cover is snapped closed so that nothing can become lodged in the receptacle.
-Although the havigation lights are of top quality, failure may occur for a variety of reasons:
+Although the navigation lights are of top quality, failure may occur for a variety of reasons:

 - 1. There may be a blown fuse.
-(Replace fuse in switch panel.) - 2.
+(Replace the fuse in the switch panel.) - 2.
 The bulb may be burned out.
 (Carry spare bulbs for replacement.) - 3.
-The post or receptacle may be corroded.
-(Clean periodically and coat with nonconductive grease.)

-4. A wire may have come loose, or may be damaged.
+The bulb base may be corroded.
+(Clean the base periodically and coat it with nonconductive grease.) - 4.
+A wire may have come loose, or may be damaged.
 (Repair as required.)